 First, by working on someone else’s gemstone, you open yourself to some liability.
 Things might go wrong, or the customer just may not like what you’ve done.
 Even if you made it clear up front that there’s no way to predict what will happen when you put a stone on a cutting lap, even if you made it clear the risk is theirs, you can still get sued.
 Admittedly, this would be an extreme case, but it does happen.

-For example.
-I had a friend of mine that was sued over the repair of an Emerald.
-There are a lot of them out there that need repairing, because most of them are so poor in quality.
-There was a major flaw in the stone (in an Emerald can you believe it?), he pointed it out to the jeweler.
-He was told that they were aware the stone had flaws and to go ahead and cut the stone.
-He did.
-They claimed that cutting the stone made the flaw worse, what it did was wash out all the oil originally in the stone.
-They tried to re-oil the stone after he “repaired the chip”, but it never looked the same.
-He lost several thousand dollars on the deal.
+For example, a gem cutter friend of mine was sued over an emerald repair.
+You’ll find many emeralds out there in need of repairs, since most are poor quality.
+(Shocking, I know).
+In this case, the gem had a major flaw, which he pointed out to the jeweler.
+He informed my friend his customers (the stone’s owners) knew the stone had flaws and to proceed with the cutting.
+So, he did.
+The gem owners later claimed that cutting the stone made the flaw worse.
+What it did was wash out all the oil originally in the gemstone.
+When the owners tried to re-oil the emerald after my friend “repaired the chip,” they said it didn’t look the same.

 End result, he lost several thousand dollars on the deal.

 A Low Return for Your Labor

 Second, jewelers don’t seem to appreciate gemstone repair.
 Generally, those jewelers who just deal in commercial-cut gems buy them cheap.
 Usually, they’ll be better off buying a replacement, commercial-cut stone.
 However, this won’t work when the stone is very valuable, but they probably still won’t pay you well for your time.